Give Shy Press Release Headlines the Strength

 This article is chapter 2 of The Advanced Guide to Writing Powerful Press Releases.
 To read the previous or next chapter, click the green buttons.

-What is a Press Release Headline?
+What Is a Press Release Headline?

 A press release headline is a brief and compelling title that summarizes the main point of a press release.
 It’s designed to grab the attention of journalists, editors, and other members of the media, as well as the general public, to encourage them to read the full press release.
 An effective headline is clear, concise, and often includes a hook that highlights the newsworthiness or unique aspect of the information being announced.